GT-ARC/opaca-bpmn/docs/model.md

 ## Model Extensions

 The additional attributes we need for interpretation are defined in the [`vsdt2.json`](../opaca-bpmn-editor/src/descriptors/vsdt2.json).
-This makes sure that when a diagram is loaded in the editor, the underlying model recognizes these contained attributes and we can work with them.
+This makes sure that when a diagram is loaded in the editor, the underlying model recognizes these contained attributes and we/the interpreter can work with them.
 They are saved in the `vsdt2` namespace. ('VSDT' is the name of an earlier, Eclipse based BPMN editor developed by DAI-Labor, see <https://www.jiac.de/development-tools/jiac-toolipse/> for details.)

 The principal new model elements are:

 * Variables and Assignments, to store temporary values
 * Services Tasks' Implementations, to be called by the interpreter, referring to OPACA actions
 * Information to be provided or asked for in User Tasks
+* Payloads to be received from messages in MessageEvents

 To actually be able to add these to the model in the editor, the needed input fields are provided to the bpmn-js-properties-panel in [`src/provider`](../opaca-bpmn-editor/src/provider).
 The properties panel should always represent the current model and changes are propagated immediately.
 Our model extension is then passed to the modeler in the [`app.js`](../opaca-bpmn-editor/src/app.js).